Securities and Exchange Board of India: Hindenburg allegations

-SEBI and Regional Securities Exchanges
+Regional Securities exchanges

-SEBI in its circular dated May 30, 2012 gave exit – guidelines for Securities exchanges.
+SEBI in its circular dated 30 May 2012 gave exit – guidelines for Securities exchanges.
 This was mainly due to illiquid nature of trade on many of 20+ regional Securities exchanges.
 It had asked many of these exchanges to either meet the required criteria or take a graceful exit.
 SEBI's new norms for Securities exchanges mandates that it should have minimum net-worth of ₹ 1 billion and an annual trading of ₹ 10 billion.
 The Indian Securities market regulator SEBI had given the recognized Securities exchanges two years to comply or exit the business.

+SEBI is cracking down on virtual stock gaming apps popular among retail investors for creating virtual portfolios and competing on real-time stock prices.

+In May, 2024 Sebi started to allow Foreign Portfolio Investors (FPIs) established in GIFT City to accept unlimited investments from Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs).
+After this initiative, NRIs could own100% of a global fund set up at GIFT city which is a special economic zone in Gujrat.

 Process of de-recognition and exit

-Following is an excerpts from the circular:
+Following is an excerpt from the circular: